texastribune/data-visuals-guides/computer-setup.md

 ```sh
 npx @data-visuals/create graphic test
 ```
 Check out its Github page for info on how the folders are structured and how to hook up a Google spreadsheet to pull data to use with your graphic.

-## Credentials
+### Credentials

 Congratulations!
 You're nearly done with setting up your computer.
-At this point, you will need several files added to the root directory on your computer, which will provide you with the credentials needed to run the kit.
+At this point, you will need several files added to the root directory on your computer, which will provide you with the credentials needed to run the kit and other team projects.
 They include:

 * .google_client_secrets.json
 * .google_drive_fetch_token